norbertbin/norbertbin.github.com/index.md

 ---
 layout: page
-title: Work in Progress
+title: One More Cluster
-tagline: Stats and ...
+tagline: Data, Stats, and Things
 ---
 {% include JB/setup %}